 Those of you who regularly read this blog will know from a couple of posts ago that I have had an unsettling new year so far.

 After a series of tests in early January, having been told I might have a brain tumour or MS, I finally got some results.
-The MRIs were clear of tumours.
-I have a slipped disc which did not show up on x-ray.
+The MRIs are clear of tumours.

 I was asked to have more tests by my haematology team which included bloods and a bone marrow biopsy.
 The biopsy was extremely unpleasant and I was in pain for a few days afterwards.
 It needed to be done to rule out a return of my cancer.
 I had to wait a week for the results.